+91-904-002-3003 (IN) +91-923-730-4004 (IN) +1 (646) 916-3476 (USA)

 1. If plagiarism is too high

 Plagiarism should be avoided at all costs.
 You could be accused of plagiarism if you intentionally or unintentionally plagiarized the work of other researchers.
-Manuscripts are run through various plagiarism detection software programmes by publications.
+Manuscripts are run through various plagiarism detection software programmed by publications.
 If there is more than 20% duplication in a manuscript, it will be returned to the authors for editing.
 The publishers may report the material as plagiarized if that percentage is significantly greater.
 If you effectively plagiarize your own work by merely repackaging it, you may be called out.

 1. If your data is inadequately presented, and you applied inappropriate methods